 IRN for B2C Invoices under GST

-Transactions involving supplies made to unregistered persons or consumers are generally referred to as Business to Customer (B2C) transactions.
-B2C Invoices are those invoices where the end-user will not be claiming Input Tax Credit (ITC) from GSTN.
-While B2B transactions i.e. invoices raised to a registered counterparty are explicitly covered under the current e-invoicing mandate as per GST Notification No.13/2020, it is equally important to understand the effect of e-invoicing under GST on various other business transactions like Exports, Deemed Exports, B2C etc.
+While B2B transactions i.e. invoices raised to a registered counterparty are explicitly covered under the current e-invoicing mandate as per GST Notification No.13/2020, it is equally important to understand the effect of e-invoicing under GST on various other business transactions like Exports, Deemed Exports, B2C, etc.

-The new schema for e-invoicing was released via GST Notification 60/2020-Central Tax dated 30th July 2020 followed by the release of version 1.03 of E-invoicing API specifications.
-Even though the mandate covers only B2B transactions, the e-invoicing schema notified includes all Invoice Types like Exports, Deemed Exports and B2C transactions as well.
+A schema for e-invoicing was released via GST Notification 60/2020-Central Tax dated 30th July 2020 followed by the release of version 1.03 of E-invoicing API specifications.
+Even though the mandate covers only B2B transactions, the e-invoicing schema notified includes all Invoice Types like Exports, Deemed Exports, and B2C transactions as well.

 Although the notification on e-invoicing schema has included B2C transactions as Invoice Type, as per e-invoicing mandate and actual API released, IRN generation is not applicable for B2C.
 Hence taxpayers should not send the B2C invoices to the Government (i.e. IRP).
 This has been further clarified by NIC that the requests sent with B2C invoices will be rejected by them and if sent multiple times, then the IRN generation can be also be blocked.